zenmvvm/ZenMvvm/README.md

 You might prefer to use a 3rd-party DI engine.
-ZenMvvm makes this easy by simply setting `ViewModelLocator.ContainerImplementation` to something that implements the `IIoc` interface.
-To make this easy ZenMvvm provides the `IocAdapter` class which is a dynamic implementation of the Adapter pattern.
+ZenMvvm makes this easy by allowing you to set `ViewModelLocator.ContainerImplementation` to something that implements the `IIoc` interface.
+ZenMvvm provides a dynamic implementation of the Adapter pattern, the `IocAdapter` class, to assist in this regard.
 The code below refactors `App.cs` to use [Autofac](https://autofac.org):

 ```c#
 //...